jefferson1104/boilerplate-ReactJS/README.md

 </div>

 ## About project
-This is a boilerplate for ReactJS projects using *ViteJS*, in the project we already have a configuration of *ESLint, Prettier and Husky* to test pre-commits and also unit tests, also libraries like *TypeScript, styled-components are already configured , Jest & react-testing-library*.
+This is a boilerplate for ReactJS projects using *ViteJS*, in the project we already have a configuration of *ESLint, Prettier*, also libraries like *TypeScript, styled-components are already configured , Jest & react-testing-library*.

 ## Technologies
 - [Vite](https://vitejs.dev/)